MetzinAround/practical-classroom-workshop/course/adding_a_quiz.md

 ## More documentation

 Wondering what you can and you cannot do with Quizdown?
-Check out their [documentation](https://github.com/bonartm/quizdown-js/blob/main/docs/syntax.md) for each type of quiz!
+Check out their <a href="https://github.com/bonartm/quizdown-js/blob/main/docs/syntax.md" target="_blank">documentation</a> for each type of quiz!

 [Next Page](https://devops-education.gitlab.io/cwac-workshop/course/adding_slides/)